How Many VA Loans Can You Have?

 Yes.
 There's no limit to how many times you can use your VA loan benefit over your lifetime.
 Whether you've used it once or multiple times before, you can use it again as long as you meet the eligibility requirements.

-The key factors are whether you've restored your entitlement by selling previous properties and paying off the loans, or whether you have sufficient remaining entitlement to purchase another home while keeping your current one.
+The key factors are whether you've restored your entitlement by selling previous properties and paying off the loans, or whether you have sufficient remaining entitlement or bonus entitlement to purchase another home while keeping your current one.

 Restoring Your Full Entitlement